codingwithmaajid/factorial_using_recursion/README.md

-# Factorial Program in C
+# Factorial Program in C lang

 This repository contains a simple C program to calculate the factorial of a given number using **recursion**.